Lerke/luna/README.md

  1. Open your terminal and browse to Luna's root directory (where package.json resides).
  2. Type in `npm install` to install Luna's dependencies.
- 3. By default, Luna will run on port 9002.
+ 3. Luna needs to know which port it should run on.
+In order to do this, create a file called `package.json` in the root Luna directory.
+It should look something like this:

+        {
+        "port": 9002
+        }

  4. Start Luna by typing `node luna.js` in your terminal.
 Luna should start automatically and display some text when everything went according to plan.
- 5. Visit http://yourwebserver:9002 to create new streams!
+ 5. Visit http://yourwebserver:YOURPORT to create new streams!
  6. Every stream has a control string, this will get generated and given to the owner when the stream is created.
 You have to use the combination of the URL + control link in order to control the stream.
- 7. There's a test stream called 'teststream' (access it via http://yourwebserver:9002/streams/teststream#control=test).
+ 7. There's a test stream called 'teststream' (access it via http://yourwebserver:YOURPORT/streams/teststream#control=test).
 You can remove it by deleting teststream.json from the /streams/ directory.